How to perform Pigeon Pose

 Starting in a kneeling position with your back to the wall, walk your hands down the wall towards your feet.
 Bend to capacity.
 If you can, grab your ankles and place your head on the soles of your feet.

 What is Kapotasana?

 Kapotasana is the third of the “basic backbends”.
-Basic here means that they are the foundation for many other backbend variations.
+Basic here is not to be confused with ‘easy.’
+Essentially, it means that Kapotasana is the foundation for many other backbend variations.
 It is a compact backbend, where the hands and the head join the feet, representing humility, but in a back arch.